srinadhu/AML_Assignments/Lab 1/README.md

-Details about this assignment can be found [here](http://cs231n.github.io/assignments2017/assignment2/).
+All the details about the lab can be found from [here.](lab.pdf) This lab implementation heavily reuses the structure of this excellent [assignment](http://cs231n.github.io/assignments2017/assignment2/).